adhambadr/react-yamli/README.md

 Integerate the amazing engine of Yamli through their official API into your website to enable versatile Franco Arabic text input conversion

-Get an API key: https://www.yamli.com/api/
+Get an API key :https://www.yamli.com/api/

 ### Installation